Felix Slatkin: Biography

 His conducting career included his founding of the Concert Arts Orchestra and appearances with the Hollywood Bowl Symphony Orchestra.
 He was Frank Sinatra's concertmaster and conductor of choice during the Capitol years of the 1950s.
 He made over 25 recordings with these orchestras, also on the Capitol label, including a recording of Offenbach’s Gaîté Parisienne (a ballet arranged by Manuel Rosenthal), which won a Grammy Award in 1958.
 He also made over a dozen recordings for Liberty Records establishing “The Fantastic Strings, Fantastic Fiddles, Fantastic Percussion, and Fantastic Brass of Felix Slatkin.”
 In 1962, his recording entitled Hoedown won a Grammy nomination.
 In 1995, the Hollywood Quartet won the London Grammaphone award for their recording of Schoenberg’s Verklärte Nacht and Schubert’s Quintet in C Major.

 Felix Slatkin died from a heart attack at the age of 47.

 Family

-Felix's son Leonard Slatkin is the conductor of the Detroit Symphony Orchestra, and his other son, Frederic Zlotkin (who uses the original Russian form of the family name), is principal cellist for the New York City Ballet and cellist of the Lyric Piano Quartet.
+Felix's son Leonard Slatkin is the conductor laureate of the Detroit Symphony Orchestra, and his other son, Frederic Zlotkin (1947-2022, who uses the original Russian form of the family name), was principal cellist for the New York City Ballet and cellist of the Lyric Piano Quartet.
 He has three grandchildren, including film music composer Daniel Slatkin.